win-2809/katalon-external-issue-migration/README.md

     - `projectID`: Your Katalon project ID
     - `sourcePath`: The directory of test cases in your legacy repository
     - `destinationPath`: The directory of test cases in your current repository
-    - `sourceRepoID`: Your legacy repository name (Leave this param blank if your source repository is Uploaded Data folder)
+    - `sourceRepoID`: Your legacy repository ID (Leave this param blank if your source repository is Uploaded Data folder)
-    - `destinationRepoID`: Your current repository name (Leave this param blank if your destination repository is Uploaded Data folder)
+    - `destinationRepoID`: Your current repository ID (Leave this param blank if your destination repository is Uploaded Data folder)

 2. (Optional) Set up your vitural environment
     > python3 -m venv venv